Impact of the Arab Spring: Background

-A number of popular protests by citizens against their governments occurred in nations around the world, both following and concurrently with the Arab Spring, and many of these were reported to have been inspired by events in the Arab World starting at the end of 2010, creating a network of diffusion.
+A number of popular protests by citizens against their governments occurred in nations around the world, both following and concurrently with the Arab Spring, and some of these were reported to have been inspired by events in the Arab World starting at the end of 2010, creating a network of diffusion.

 Some potentially vulnerable states that have not yet seen such protests have taken a variety of preemptive measures to avoid such displays occurring in their own countries; some of these states and others have experienced political fallout as a result of their own governmental actions and reactions to events which their own citizens are seeing reported from abroad.

 Africa

 Djibouti

 On 2 February, demonstrations began when about three hundred people protested peacefully against President Ismail Omar Guelleh in Djibouti City, urging him to not run for another term; the protesters further asked for more liberty as well as for political and social reform.
-Protests soon increased, however, as thousands rallied against the president, many vowing to remain at the site until their demands were met.
+Protests soon increased, however, as thousands rallied against the president, a number of them vowing to remain at the site until their demands were met.
 On 18 February, an estimated 30,000 Dijiboutians protested in central Djibouti City against the president, maintaining that the constitutional change of the previous year, which allowed him a third term, was illegal.
 The demonstration escalated into clashes with the police, and at least two persons were killed and many injured when police used live ammunition and teargas against the protesters.
 On 19 and 24 February, protest leaders were arrested and after they failed to turn up on the 24th, opposition leader Bourhan Mohammed Ali stated he feared the protests had lost momentum.
 The last protest was planned for 11 March, but security forces stopped the protest and detained 4 opposition leaders.
 No protests or planned protests have occurred since.